Name the top 7 benefits of 529 plans

 - In addition to the federal tax savings, over 30 states currently offer a full or partial tax deduction or credit for 529 plan contributions.

-- You can generally claim state tax benefits each time you contribute to your plan, sit's a smart idea to continue keep making deposits until you've paid your last tuition bill.
+- You can generally claim state tax benefits each year you contribute to your 529 plan, so it's a smart idea to continue keep making deposits until you've paid your last tuition bill.